 Anoint my head,

-The other two films that Steve Martin made with Carl Reiner are hilarious as well: The Jerk and All of Me.
+The other two films that Steve Martin made with Carl Reiner are hilarious as well: The Jerk and (less so) All of Me.
 Carl had a son, called…

 - Reiner, Rob.
 This is Spinal Tap.